uptonking/note4yaoo/thread-pieces.md

 # pieces

+- ## There are two kinds of developers:
+- The ones who like to make things sound as complicated as possible so they can look smarter than the rest and feel better with themselves.
+- The ones who try to simplify things to make them as easy as possible for others.

 - ## Also sometimes the best solution is indeed just to take a walk or a nap and leave the problem alone.
   - A tired developer is not a productive one.